tristanisham/fan/README.md

 # Fan

-Fan is a dynamically-typed programming language based on [Wren](https://wren.io).
+Fan is a dynamically-typed programming language.
+It is based on [Wren](https://wren.io), but features significant customizations to its runtime.
 Fan's aim is to be _statically compilable_, portable, and come with batteries-included.

 ```sh